 Keeping people safe from crime should be the top priority of any government.
 I’ve had the pleasure of riding along with law enforcement officers on multiple occasions.
 These dedicated men and women perform a dangerous job and a critical role in keeping us safe.
 They deserve our support.
-As your State Representative, I will proudly have the back of our brave men and women in law enforcement.
+As your State Representative, I have the back of our brave men and women in law enforcement.

 Tennessee should be a national leader in vocational and technical education.
 As the job market changes, so too must our educational system.
 Our schools should teach students the skills necessary to obtain a good-paying job.

 Some of our kids will go to college to become a doctor, engineer, or teacher.
 Providing a classical college preparatory curriculum is critical to their early success.
 Others need a vocational education to enter fields such as auto repair or HVAC.
 Still others are seeking a technical education to learn important IT skills.
-I support creating public schools that can provide all of these options to our young people while first giving them the background in reading and math they will need to succeed in life.
+I support creating public schools that can provide all these options to our young people while first giving them the background in reading and math they will need to succeed in life.

 I have some fundamental beliefs about health care.
 First, I believe patients should be able to choose their own doctor.
 Second, I value the relationship between a patient and his or her doctor.
 I believe patients and doctors should make important health care decisions, not the government or an insurance company.
 Third, competition—between health care providers, between drug manufacturers, and between insurance companies—is good.
 Competition encourages innovation and it brings down cost.
-In the legislature, I will be guided by these core beliefs as I vote on health care laws.
+In the legislature, I am guided by these core beliefs as I vote on health care laws.